ELizXiong/14848-Mini-Project/README.md

 ## Project Video

-Please see a short walkthrough presentation video of this project
+Please see a short walkthrough presentation video of this project in the folder: https://github.com/ELizXiong/14848-Mini-Project/blob/main/Sentiment-Analysis/project%20walkthrough.mp4